openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 @endsphinxtabset

-Read model has the same structure as the example from [Model Creation](./graph_construction.md) migration guide.
+Reading a model has the same structure as the example in the [model creation migration guide](./graph_construction.md).

-You can combine read and compile model stages into a single call `ov::Core::compile_model(filename, devicename)`.
+You can combine reading and compiling a model into a single call `ov::Core::compile_model(filename, devicename)`.

 ### 2.1 (Optional) Perform Model Preprocessing

-When application input data does not perfectly match the model input format, preprocessing may be necessary.
+When the application input data does not perfectly match the model input format, preprocessing may be necessary.
+See [preprocessing in API 2.0](./preprocessing.md) for more details.
-See the detailed guide on [how to migrate preprocessing in OpenVINO Runtime API 2.0](./preprocessing.md)

 ## 3. Load the Model to the Device